Conrad III Schetz: Career

 In his youth Conrad was engaged in mercantile affairs, but in 1582 he obtained a government position as councillor and commissioner extraordinary for Domains and Finances.
 In 1584 he was appointed comptroller of artillery, and in 1587 superintendent of munitions in fortified places.
 1587 was also the year that Conrad married Françoise, the daughter of Jean Richardot, president of the Brussels Privy Council.
 In 1588 he was knighted and became an ordinary councillor of the Council of Finance in Brussels.

 In 1600 he was created Baron Hoboken, and in 1604 appointed archducal ambassador to England.
 He remained in this post until 1609.
+His wife Françoise Grusett, Madame de Hoboken, had an audience with Anne of Denmark at Hampton Court in October 1605.
+They resided at Stepney.

 In 1632 he, alongside the Duke of Aarschot, represented the nobility of Brabant in the Estates General.